No Brain: History

 This 3rd album was a big change and challenge for No Brain, beginning the band's second era.
 Overall, this album was a turning point for the band.

 In 2006 they appeared in the film Radio Star, portraying a garage band named East River.

 In 2007, No Brain sold the rights to their song "넌 내게 반했어" (You have a crush on me) to be used by the presidential campaign for Lee Myung-bak with the substituted title "이번엔 이명박" (This time Lee Myung-bak).
 Although No Brain did not endorse Lee's presidential campaign, they faced much backlash from fans.
-The reaction was especially exasperated, as in 2005, then-Mayor of Seoul Lee had previously called for a blacklist of independent musicians.
+The reaction was especially exasperated due to the fact that, in 2005, Lee – at the time the Mayor of Seoul – had previously called for a blacklist of independent musicians.

 In 2013, No Brain performed at SXSW.
 They toured North America as part of the Seoulsonic 2K13 tour funded by KOCCA alongside Goonam and Lowdown 30, performing in Rhode Island, New York, and California, as well as Toronto, Canada for Canadian Music Week (CMW).
 Their performance at CMW was seen by record producer Seymour Stein.
 Surprised by his interest, the band invited him to their next performance in Brooklyn.
 The show was delayed for two hours, and the 71-year-old Stein fell asleep, only to be woken up when their performance began.
 No Brain signed a recording contract with Stein to release an album on Sire Records.
 Stein visited No Brain in Korea for the Seoul International Music Fair (Mu:Con).
 The album, produced by Julian Raymond, is set to be their first English album.

 The same year, No Brain also headlined the V-Rox Festival in Vladivostok, Russia.